ashutoshbr/EaseHack/README.md

 # EaseHack 🔏
-A simple project to help hackathon organizers sign certificates digitally.
+A simple project to aid with the creation and validation of digital signatures

 ## How it works ⚙️
 1. Scan the QR code.